 Business Value

-- Centralized management: Review disputes from multiple payment channels in one place.
+- Centralized management: Review disputes from Subotiz Payments and PayPal in one place.

-- Faster resolution: Visibility of all deadlines and statuses helps prioritize responses.
+- Faster resolution: Visibility of all case statuses and deadlines helps merchants prioritize responses.

 Viewing Disputes in the Admin

 Open Disputes: Go to Transaction > Disputes in the Subotiz admin to view all disputed orders from supported payment channels.
-Use filters such as Case ID, Order ID, creation date, status, or payment channel to locate specific cases.
+Use filters such as case ID, trade order ID, created at date, status, or payment provider to locate specific cases.

-- Review case details, including reason, disputed amount, and deadlines.
+- Review case details: Including dispute reason, disputed amount, and response deadline.

-- Track case progress and view resolution outcomes.
+- Track case progress: And view final resolution outcomes.